-The John Roan School Nurse: SARKODIE, Anita (OXLEAS NHS FOUNDATION TRUST) anita.sarkodie@nhs.net
+The John Roan School Nurse: Rose Wade rose.wade@nhs.net

-- Notify the school when a child has been identified as requiring support in school due to a medical condition. - Support staff on implementing a child's Medi-Alert response or individual healthcare plan and provide advice where appropriate. - Liaising locally with lead clinicians on appropriate support.
+Notify the school when a child has been identified as requiring support in school due to a medical condition.

+- Support staff on implementing a child's Medi-Alert response or individual healthcare plan and provide advice where appropriate. - Liaising locally with lead clinicians on appropriate support.